At a Glance: IT Outage Notification Templates

 2. [Action 2]

 Questions?
-Contact [IT Operations lead].
+Contact [IT Operations lead or manager].

 IT Operations